Google Cloud beefs up Chronicle, reCaptcha Enterprise and Web Risk API hit general availability

 Google today shared a bunch of security news at RSA Conference 2020, which kicks off this week in San Francisco.
 The company’s Google Cloud division introduced threat detection and timeline capabilities in Chronicle.
-Google Cloud also launched reCAPTCHA Enterprise and Web Risk API in general availability.
+Google Cloud also launched reCaptcha Enterprise and Web Risk API in general availability.

-In January 2018, Google parent Alphabet formed an enterprise security company named Chronicle.
-This was largely a bid to use machine learning to analyze massive amounts of data, detecting cyberthreats more quickly and precisely than with traditional methods.
+In January 2018, Google parent Alphabet formed enterprise security company Chronicle, betting on machine learning’s ability to analyze massive amounts of data, detecting cyberthreats more quickly and precisely than traditional methods.
 But in June 2019, Google Cloud swallowed Chronicle.
 (See our piece on How Chronicle is fitting into Google Cloud.)
 Google is hoping to use Chronicle to woo enterprise customers over to its cloud services, away from market leaders Amazon Web Services and Microsoft Azure.
 This is the first major update to Chronicle since the “merger” closed on October 1.

 Chronicle: Advanced threat detection and timelines